Justin Zimmer

-Justin Zimmer (born October 23, 1992) is an American football defensive end for the Miami Dolphins of the National Football League (NFL).
+Justin Zimmer (born October 23, 1992) is an American former professional football defensive tackle who played in the National Football League (NFL) for seven seasons.
 He played college football at Ferris State.
-Professionally, he has played for the New Orleans Saints, Atlanta Falcons, Cleveland Browns and the Buffalo Bills of the National Football League (NFL), in addition to the Montreal Alouettes of the Canadian Football League (CFL).
+He has been a member of the Buffalo Bills, New Orleans Saints, Atlanta Falcons, Cleveland Browns, and Miami Dolphins of the NFL, in addition to the Montreal Alouettes of the Canadian Football League (CFL).

 College career

-Zimmer played four seasons for the Bulldogs, compiling a total of 216 tackles, 26 sacks, 48.5 tackles for a loss, 1 interception, 1 TD, 14 pass deflections, 9 forced fumbles, 1 fumble recovery, and 3 blocked kicks.
-He was a three time first-team All-GLIAC selection, a two time Division II All-American, and a three time Division II Academic All-American.
+Zimmer played four seasons for the Ferris State Bulldogs, compiling a total of 216 tackles, 26 sacks, 48.5 tackles for a loss, 1 interception, 1 touchdown, 14 pass deflections, 9 forced fumbles, 1 fumble recovery, and 3 blocked kicks.
+He was a three time first-team All-Great Lakes Intercollegiate Athletic Conference selection, a two time Division II All-American, and a three time Division II Academic All-American.

 Professional career

-Buffalo Bills
+Buffalo Bills (first stint)

 Zimmer signed with the Buffalo Bills as an undrafted free agent on May 6, 2016.
 He was waived by the Bills on August 30, 2016.

 New Orleans Saints

-On December 13, 2016, Zimmer was signed to the New Orleans Saints' practice squad.
+On December 13, 2016, Zimmer was signed to the practice squad of the New Orleans Saints.
 He signed a reserve/future contract with the Saints on January 2, 2017.
 He was waived on September 2, 2017.

 Montreal Alouettes

-Zimmer signed with the Montreal Alouettes of the Canadian Football League on September 21, 2017 and was added to the team's practice roster.
+Zimmer signed with the Montreal Alouettes of the Canadian Football League on September 21, 2017, and was added to the team's practice roster.
 He was promoted to the active roster and appeared in the Alouettes' final game of the season, recording three tackles and one sack.

 Atlanta Falcons

 On April 17, 2018, Zimmer was signed by the Atlanta Falcons.
 Zimmer made the Falcons' 53-man roster, and made his regular season debut in Week 3.
-He was waived by the Falcons on October 2, 2018 and was re-signed to the practice squad.
+He was waived by the Falcons on October 2, 2018, and was re-signed to the practice squad.
 On December 4, 2018, Zimmer was signed to the Falcons’ 53-man roster.

 On August 31, 2019, Zimmer was waived by the Falcons and was signed to the practice squad the next day.